Presented to the members of the Buddha Center on Saturday, October 27, 2018.

 The binary principle in itself is an arid abstraction.
 Padmasambhava extends the binary relation between the being that we are and the being that we experience by adding a third term, in terms of a family consisting of a father, a mother, and their only son, thus establishing the centrality of the human principle.
 Padmasambhava says that mind is the archetypal Father, non-demonstrable from time before time, whereas the meaning of suchness is the archetypal Mother, self-created, unitary, from which is born the only Son.
 Father, Mother, and Son also appear in the Lotus Sutra.
 The Buddha compares himself to a king, the sutra to a queen, and the bodhisattva to their son, alluding to a formula called in Cabala the Tetragrammaton, ‘Yodh he waw,’ referring to “the secret law of the buddhas.”
 Suchness is ultimate ignorance.
 Guenther notes the similarity of Padmsambhava’s thought to Barbelognostic and Valentinian gnostic ideas, but without the Gnostic emphasis on patriarchy.
 Enlightened ignorance (as distinct from ontological ignorance) is the realization of the essentially non-rational character of suchness, thus setting the experiencer free from the ontological ignorance of logic, reason, and intellect.
 Enlightened ignorance is the matrix of realization.

-The energy of the binary is experienced as the kinetic (thabs) and cognitive (shes-rab) principles of the totality.
+The energy of the binary is experienced as the kinetic (thabs) and cognitive (shes-rab) principles of the whole.
 Together they generate the Son, who symbolizes the total spontaneity of the situation.
 Thus, the Father or King manifests as praxis, the Mother as wisdom, and the Son as spontaneity.

 Non-origination and non-cessation lead to the problem of a beginning and an end.
 The very question expresses the static world view.
-In the process oriented philosophy of Padmasambhava the question is redundant or meaningless.
-In Tibetan the words signifying ‘beginning’ and ‘ending’ also refer to area and thus are spatio-temporal.
-Thus, if there is no beginning/end/top/bottom, we humans are the middle, the ‘in-between,’ the ‘inter-being,’ an unpredictable and incalculable phase transition.
+In the process-oriented philosophy of Padmasambhava the question is redundant or meaningless.
+In Tibetan the words signifying ‘beginning’ and ‘ending’ also refer to area and are spatio-temporal.
+Thus, if there is no beginning/end/top/bottom, we humans are the middle, the ‘in-between,’ the ‘inter-being,’ the bardo, an unpredictable and incalculable phase transition.
 Padmasambhava’s answer to this problem is the bar-do (lit. the ‘intermediate stage’ or ‘interval’).
 Despite some controversy we find this concept expressed in the Pali Canon, attested to by no one less than Bhikku Bodhi himself.
 Padmasambhava identifies the non-existent beginning/zenith with the Father, the non-existent end/nadir with the Mother, and the non-existent interval with the Son, who has resolved the uncertainty about what is zenith and what is nadir by realizing the middle or, as we may say, the centre of the quaternary.

 The Clear Light to which Padmasambhava refers is a potentiality of the mind as such, not an actual world.
-Similarly, the meaning of suchness and the dimension (dbyings) in which such meanings are constituted are also potential.
+Similarly, the meanings of suchness and the dimension (dbyings) in which such meanings are constituted are also potential.

-The symbols of Father, Mother, and Son, reminiscent of the Divine Triad of the Gnostic Sethian pantheon, express the fundamental humanity of the cosmic forces/processes that are working themselves out through each individual nature which expresses the past, is the present, and anticipates the future.
+The symbols of Father, Mother, and Son, reminiscent of the Divine Triad of the Gnostic Sethian pantheon, express the fundamental humanity of the cosmic forces/processes that are working themselves out through each individual nature which expresses the past, is the present, and anticipates (or creates) the future.

 Padmasambhava reveals himself as a “great man” (mahapurusha) whose vision and evolutionary thinking were far ahead of his time and remain unparalleled throughout the history of Buddhist thought.